 They come with polarized, shatterproof polycarbonate lenses that offer 100% UVA/UVB protection, and ever pair has stainless steel spring hinges.
-But wait, there’s more: These babies float.
+And it gets better: These babies float.

 Based in Sudbury, Canada, Mitchell Made is another designer that crafts beautiful wood and bamboo sunglasses by hand.
 Their styles are unique, but with a vintage feel.
 Mitchell Made ships their sunglasses with a faux leather case.

-Blue Planet is another socially conscious eyewear company whose brand means a lot more than quality eyewear.
+A socially conscious eyewear company, Blue Planet’s brand means a lot more than quality eyewear.
 Based in Santa Barbara, California, they create sunglasses and corrective eyewear with a variety of sustainable materials, including wood, bamboo, recycled metal, and recycled plastic.
-You can see their recycled styles in my post “Recycled Sunglasses: Look Good While Doing Good.”
+You can see their recycled styles in my post about recycled sunglasses.

 With every pair of glasses Blue Planet sells, they donate a pair of glasses to a person in need through their charitable partners.
 To date, they’ve improved the sight for over 400,000 visually impaired people around the world.